Nixon Peabody: Litigation

 Chambers describes Nixon Peabody's litigation activities as involving commercial litigation, IP litigation, product liability, government investigations, white-collar defense, arts and cultural institutions, and Indian law and gaming.
 Lawyers at the Washington office perform much of their work at the Court of Federal Claims.

-Culture

-Despite a "generally positive opinion of firm culture," junior lawyers have complained about the lack of transparency between upper management and associates.

 Offices

-Nixon Peabody has an array of 13 US branches plus 3 international offshoots in London, Hong Kong, and Shanghai.
-Offering a full spread of practices, a few of which are garlanded with regional Chambers USA rankings."
+Nixon Peabody has 13 US offices and three international offshoots in London, Hong Kong, and Shanghai.